 Why should other students consider your major?
 What advice do you have for them?

-“I liked the small class sizes, and Carthage offered a lot of science classes that interested me.
-I got to sit in on a physics class, and I really liked it.
-I also received a Math/Science Scholarship.”
+“I liked the small class size and science programs offered at Carthage.
+When I was touring the school, I got to sit in on a physics class, and I liked it.
+I also received the Math/Science Scholarship.”